-The population of Dresden was neither less nor more fascist than the rest of the German population, yet the town was bombed in February 1945 by allied forces.
+It is important to note that Dresden represented German identity mainly in terms of a historically developed social and cultural centre, which experienced from the 17th century on an unbroken industrial, infrastructural and cultural growth and boasted a wealth of magnificent buildings.
+The population of Dresden was neither less nor more, just as fascist as the rest of the German population, yet the town was bombed in February 1945 by allied forces.
 Approximately 25% of the city's area was destroyed and a great number of people killed, which cannot be ascertained precisely to this day.

 But also in this case the reconstruction of the city was of high symbolic value.
 Particularly the Protestant Frauenkirche (Our Lady's Church) which was reconstructed from 1994 to 2005 with the help of international donations became a symbol for reconciliation.
-In 2004 UNESCO nominated the Dresden Elbe valley including this unique church as World Heritage.
+In 2004 the UNESCO nominated the Dresden Elbe valley including this unique church as World Heritage.
 The nomination specifically referred to the city's destruction in the Second World War and its reconstruction.